princetonNanHu/Nan/_pages/about.md

 ======
 Melting
 ------
 Melting is a common and widely studied phenomenon.
-My research focuses on a specific type of melting, namely contact melting.
+My research focuses on a specific type of melting, namely close-contact melting.
 I investigate its associated flow and heat transfer processes, including the non-Newtonian characteristics and special effects such as interfacial slip.
 Additionally, I am dedicated to applying these findings to rapid charging in phase change thermal energy storage systems.

 Evaporation and Boiling
 ------